 The numbers of refused asylum seekers who are absolutely destitute in the UK is unknown.
 The British Red Cross used to provide regular updates on its website on the asylum seekers it helps because of destitution.
 The last time it publicly reported was in 2017 when the charity supported more than 15,000 destitute asylum seekers and refugees.
-In its annual report of 2018 it stated that in 2019 it would support 32,000 refugees and asylum seekers, including 16,000 people facing destitution because of their legal status.
+In its annual report of 2021 it stated that it had helped 10,900 people seeking asylum and facing destitution because of their legal status.

 Government response to the Home Affairs Select Committee on asylum accommodation, available at: https://bit.ly/30M6Yhi.

 Not yet available online – personal communication with Asylum support Appeals Project.

 Home Office, Application for asylum support: Form ASF 1, 11 January 2016.

 Home Office, Asylum Support Bulletin 73: Access to Support.

 Section 55 NIAA 2002; House of Lords, Limbuela v Secretary of State for the Home Department UKHL 66.